 On the other hand, some schemes don’t ask the tenant to repay the deposit, and it is returned to the scheme when they move out.
 However, if there are reasons why the full deposit is not refunded, such as unsettled rent or bills or damage to the property, the tenant will need to repay this amount to the scheme.
 This will be agreed by the scheme and the tenants together, without the involvement of the landlord.

 Deposits can quickly become a major reason for disputes between the landlord and the tenant if the situation is not handled the right way.
 Understandably, every tenant wants to get all their deposit back, and might become defensive if they don’t agree with the reasons why money night have been deducted from it.
 As a landlord, one of the best ways to handle this is to clearly outline what money can be deducted for in the tenancy agreement or in a separate document that is signed by both you and your tenant when they start their tenancy, say UpperKey.

-Along with this, it’s a good idea to put together an inventory that includes photos of items within the property before the inventory, and encourage your tenant to take photos of any damage or issues that they find on the day that they move in.
+Along with this, it’s a good idea to put together an inventory that includes photos of items and missing items within the property before the inventory, and encourage your tenant to take photos of any damage or issues that they find on the day that they move in.
 This way, you both have records that can be used as proof should any disputes over damage arise at the end of the tenancy.

 A rent deposit is usually asked for when a new tenancy agreement starts, offering a security net for landlords who can access the money once the tenancy ends to cover the cost of repairs or unpaid rent.